danjohnson3141/Jekyll-Test/events/POST-event_users.md

 <!-- --- title: POST /event_users -->

-PLAIN ENGLISH DESCRIPTION OF THE ROUTE
+This allows the user to create an event_user record.
+No idea how this going to work yet.

 =
 #### Authentication

-Declare what authentications are required

-Good sample text: The user needs to be logged in and have valid credentials to use this route.
+The user needs to be logged in and have valid credentials to use this route.

 =
 #### Parameters

-LIST OF ALL PARAMETERS AND WHAT THEY ARE
+:event_id - Integer, passed in throug the post data.
+Is derived from the 'id' field on the 'events' table.

 =
 ####JSON request example: